 But the schools, of course, aren’t just spooky stories and Gothic spires.
 The US New and World Report yearly report ranks Oxford

 and Cambridge as the two best universities in Europe, as well as at number five and seven, respectively, worldwide—ahead of Princeton, Yale, Columbia, and many other of the world-renowned American colleges and universities.

 So if you’re dreaming of studying abroad at Oxbridge, whether for a year or a term, you’re not alone.
 But how can you make it happen?
 Yes, you can.
-For an academic year, a semester, or for a summer term.
+For an academic year, a semester, or for an International summer term.

 The Time is Now

 First of all, start planning as soon as possible.
 To go abroad for the Spring semester of the following year I applied in March of the previous year—and that was cutting it much too close.
 Know whether you want to go abroad for a year or a term by early

 fall of your sophomore year.
 If you want to do a junior year abroad you’ll probably have to apply by October.
 And to do that you’ll have to have recommendations from professors, writing samples, and a transcript.
 So get started now.